YogabyAllwaysever/YogabyAllwaysever/README.md

 I'm a 14-year-old teenager, born in Jakarta, Indonesia in 2011, and currently living in Yogyakarta, Indonesia.
 I aspire to be a web developer and video editor.
 Currently, I am just learning about the web by using the help of AI (Google Gemini, ChatGPT, DeepSeek, etc.) to generate code.

 * 🌍  I'm based in Yogyakarta, Indonesia
-* 🖥️  See my portfolio at [About](http://allwaysever.blogspot.com/p/halaman-anggota-yoga.html)
+* 🖥️  See my portfolio at [Allwaysever Blogspot](http://allwaysever.blogspot.com/p/halaman-anggota-yoga.html)
 * ✉️  You can contact me at [allwaysever.info@gmail.com](mailto:allwaysever.info@gmail.com)
 * 🚀  I'm currently working on [Allwaysever](http://allwaysever.blogspot.com/)
 * 🧠  I'm currently learning Web Development